 The 1.4-litre petrol engine can feel strained if pushed hard, so you're better off adapting a relaxed driving style in keeping with the Superb's nature.
 If you want sporty handling, you should look at the more expensive BMW 330e.
 That said, the Skoda’s six-speed dual-clutch gearbox works well, and in Sport mode the controls weight up, giving the Superb a more engaging edge.

-Skoda Superb iV 0-62mph, top speed and acceleration
+Skoda Superb iV plug-in hybrid 0-62mph, top speed and acceleration

 The Superb iV’s performance figures aren’t to be sniffed at; 0-62mph in 7.7 seconds is as fast as some hot hatchbacks, and you’ll certainly notice that instant shove away from junctions and traffic lights.

 And yet that’s not really what this car is about – while it’s good to know the power is there when you need it, we preferred to use the car’s pure-electric running and plush ride for a calm and comfortable commute – rather than on the ragged edge.

 As we’ve already mentioned, the Skoda Superb is no sports car.
 But don’t let that detract from what is a thoroughly adept and capable car to drive.
 In its standard settings, the Superb’s controls are light but predictable.
 The steering lacks feel, but you’re never unsure of where the front wheels are pointing, and there’s plenty of grip.